Reviews of Star Wars (1977) and related work

 The Dam Busters at least shows German factory workers escaping by ladder, a tiny concession to the idea of the enemy’s own diversity, autonomy and value.
 None of that here, just faceless, incompetent stormtroopers designed to look like skeletons.
 The Dam Busters is open with the fact that its heroes are defending the British empire.
 Star Wars instead pretends that a minority of anti-fascists without external support are sure to prevail if they simply use force and Force against their galaxy-controlling oppressors, an apparently legitimate regime with vast resources.
 No rebels talk about what kind of society they want to build, or how.
 They don’t drum up support, they just destroy things.
 It’s purposefully naïve, loaded with sugary wishful thinking.

 Such emptiness is not always well received, but the timing was right.
 The most celebrated literary SF from 1977 is A Scanner Darkly, a black eulogy to a generation whose lives and ideals were destroyed by drugs.
 While US audiences struggled to respond to Watergate, the oil crises, defeat in Vietnam and urban decay, they got science fiction like Colossus: The Forbin Project (1970), The Andromeda Strain (1971), Silent Running (1972), Soylent Green (1973), Dark Star (1974), A Boy and His Dog (1975) and Logan’s Run (1976).
 Not all SF was so dark, but the brighter, family-friendly films were not as well crafted because the genre had been marginalized by the Z-list productions mocked on Mystery Science Theater 3000 (1988).
-The fantasy spectacle racket was certainly weak; star Mark Hamill was also in Wizards (1977).
-In retrospect, it seems like the timing was good for an escapist Campbellian epic with a higher budget and convincing special effects.
+The fantasy spectacle racket was certainly weak.
+Star Mark Hamill was also in Wizards (1977), which was originally going to be called War Wizards.
+Lucas phoned Ralph Bakshi and asked him to change the title to prevent confusion, and Bakshi complied; after all, Lucas’s movie was the more belligerent.
+In retrospect, it seems like the timing was good for an escapist, violence-positive Campbellian epic with a higher budget and convincing special effects.
 The revolution in marketing that followed the lesson of Jaws (1975) made it likely that one such film would be a blockbuster around this time.
 It happened to be Star Wars.